rqlite/rqlite/DOC/PERFORMANCE.md

 Disk performance is the single biggest determinant of rqlite performance.
 This is because every change to the system must go through the Raft subsystem, and the Raft subsystem calls `fsync()` after every write to its log.
 Raft does this to ensure that the change is safely persisted in permanent storage before applying those changes to the SQLite database.
 This is why rqlite runs with an in-memory database by default, as using as on-disk SQLite database would put even more load on the disk, reducing the disk throughput available to Raft.

 ## Network
 When running a rqlite cluster, network latency is also a factor.
 This is because Raft must contact every node **twice** before a change is committed to the Raft log.
-Obviously the faster your network, the shorter time contact each node will take.
+Obviously the faster your network, the shorter the time to contact each node.

 # Improving Performance